-35. Are individuals entitled to monetary damages or compensation if they are affected by breaches of data privacy laws?
-Is actual damage required or is injury of feelings sufficient?
+36. Are individuals entitled to monetary damages or compensation if they are affected by breaches of data protection, privacy and/or cybersecurity laws?
+Is actual damage required, or is injury of feelings sufficient?

 The data subject may bring a civil action apart from criminal proceedings and may claim compensation for the damage caused by the controller's breaches of its legal requirements, provided that the data subject establishes the damage, harm and causal link.